Isachsen: History and background

 In 1956, a plan by the Government of Canada to resettle the Inuit at several high Arctic locations was scrapped.
 These settlements would have included Isachsen, Alert, Eureka, and Mould Bay.

 On October 31, 1971, the United States withdrew from participation in the weather program at the site.
 In 1971, the Canadian government made a significant investment in Isachsen to upgrade its buildings.
+Buildings were painted orange to assist landing aircraft to find the station.
 Then, in 1978, as a cost-cutting measure, the government decided to close one high Arctic station; Isachsen Station was selected, and it was closed down during that same year.
 The last manned weather observations were taken on July 31, 1978.
 An Automated Surface Observing System was placed at the site in 1989, linked by satellite communications to southern Canada.
 Isachsen is now uninhabited.

 During the summers of 1989 and 1992, the closed weather station at Isachsen was the site of the High Arctic Psychology Research Station (HAPRS).
 The HAPRS operated under the aegis of the Polar Psychology Project, an international and transpolar multi-year program.
 Each time, six or seven researchers used each other as participants in investigations of the effects of isolation, remoteness, and cold on psychological and physiological processes such as taste perception, irritability, mood, subjective and hormonal measures of stress, brain waves, and sleep patterns.

 In 1992, a survey was made of abandoned vehicles, fuel drums, and potential contaminants to assist Environment and Climate Change Canada in planning to remove such items from the site.
+The site contains asbestos, lead, mercury and lead.
+Plans are being made to remediate the site from 2027 to 2030.